 In order to address these ills jurisdictions must ensure that

-- they maintain a current and publicly available list of the beneficial owners and controllers of corporations, limited liability companies, other legal persons and legal structures such as trusts organized under their laws; and that the Financial Action Task Force (FATF) has this requirement as the standard for compliance with its Recommendations 24 and 25; and
+- they maintain a current and publicly available list of the beneficial owners and controllers of corporations, limited liability companies, other legal persons and legal structures organized under their laws; and that the Financial Action Task Force (FATF) has this requirement as the standard for compliance with its Recommendations 24 and 25; and

 - the FATF requirements for establishing beneficial ownership as part of the customer due diligence process (Recommendation 10) are rigorously implemented globally.
-Anti money laundering laws in each jurisdiction must be explicit that financial institutions must identify the beneficial owners who are natural (i.e., real) persons or listed corporations, not a nominee corporation or disguised trust.
+Anti-money laundering laws in each jurisdiction must be explicit that financial institutions must identify the beneficial owners who are natural (i.e., real) persons or listed corporations, not a nominee corporation or disguised trust.
 Jurisdictions must ensure that these laws are properly enforced.

 Executing Authority: Financial Action Task Force; Individual Countries